-Details for changing a CBT center for Exams 1/P, 2/FM, 3F/MFE, and 4/C are provided under Canceling or Changing an Appointment in the Exam Rules section of the Be An Actuary website (http://www.beanactuary.org/exams/rules/?fa=canceling-or-changing-an-appointment).
-For all exams not administered by CBT, any registered candidate who requests a change in examination center must pay a change-of-center fee.
+For Exams LC, ST, and 5-9, any registered candidate who requests a change in examination center must pay a change-of-center fee.
 No requests will be accepted after the registration deadline.
 If a request for a change of center occurs, every effort will be made to have the candidate's records and supplies on hand at the appropriate center in time for the examination.
-If this effort fails, however, the administering organizations are not responsible.
-If either a candidate's registration and fees, or request for change of center are received so late that it is not feasible to arrange for the candidate to write the examination, the fees will be refunded in full.
-The administering organizations are not responsible for difficulties caused by postal service delays or inadequate postage.
+If this effort fails, however, the CAS is not responsible.
+If either a candidate's registration and fees, or request for change of center are received solate that it is not feasible to arrange for the candidate to write the examination, the fees will be refunded in full.
+The CAS is not responsible for difficulties caused by postal service delays or inadequate postage.

-Details for changing a CBT center for the exams for Online Courses 1/CA1 and 2/CA2 are available on The Institutes website (http://www.aicpcu.org/cas.htm).
+Details for changing a CBT center for the exams for Online Courses 1/CA1 and 2/CA2 are available on The Institutes website.